 This country is a fascinating example of linguistic richness.
 With a population shaped by waves of immigration, it boasts a mix of languages that reflect its diverse communities.
 Hebrew, once a liturgical language, has been revived as the primary means of communication.
-This transformation is a testament to the nation’s history and cultural resilience1.
+This transformation is a testament to the nation’s history and cultural resilience.

 Arabic holds a special status, widely used in government, education, and daily life.
-About 20% of the population speaks it fluently, alongside Hebrew1.
+About 20% of the population speaks it fluently, alongside Hebrew.
 This bilingualism highlights the country’s commitment to inclusivity and communication across different groups.

 This linguistic diversity is more than just a reflection of the past.
 It’s a living, evolving part of the nation’s identity.
 From road signs to media, multiple languages coexist, creating a unique cultural tapestry.
 Understanding this landscape offers insight into the country’s history and its dynamic present.